 October is Fire Safety Month, but it’s always a good time to remind our kids how to be safe.
-I have picked my favorite fire safety books books to teach rules, procedures and about firefighters.
+I have picked my favorite fire safety books to teach rules, procedures and about firefighters to kids.
 These books are loved by my students too!

 My favorite way to revisit an important topic over and over is by gathering my favorite read alouds.
 It never gets repetitive because each book is unique, but we can have important conversations again and again.

 Fire safety rules are super important.
 Rather than reminding my kids each day in October at morning meeting or another time in our day, I would choose one of these fire safety books to read.

 After reading it, we review how the book matches up with what we know about fire safety rules.
 This allows the students to be the ones with the answers!

 This post contains affiliate links.
 By purchasing through this link, we get a small commission.
 Rest assured – we only share links to products that we know and love!